 This durable rug can be easily cleaned and brings a modern touch with its eye-catching bold pattern.

 Pros: Whether you want to keep this rug in the entryway or in your kitchen, it’s machine washable for your convenience.
 This serious upgrade means upkeep just got significantly easier.
 Along with its pretty floral design, this rug comes in eight sizes and four patterns.
 Plus, it’s nonslip.

 Cons: Common complaints about this rug centered around the construction quality.
 In particular, many shoppers noted that the rug was thin and, in some cases, had a tendency to bunch up, which could lead to trips and falls.

-Pros: Those with hardwood stairs know that they can get slippery, especially if you’re walking in socks.
+Pros: Those with hardwood stairs know they can get slippery, especially if you walk in socks.
 This natural fiber-inspired synthetic runner from iCustomRug is a great way to make sure that your stairs are safe for everyone to traverse.
-This pick comes in seven colors and 34 sizes, making it ideal for a variety of staircases.
+This pick comes in seven colors and 34 sizes, making it ideal for various staircases.
 And it has a latex backing so that the runner stays in place.